ostenda/-COM528-ShoppingCart/README.md

-# Ehopping Application program template
+# Shopping Application program template

 This is based upon the Shopping Cart Using Spring with Bootstrap in session 6